Mangesh0912/FederalHolidaysApplication/Readme.md

 Navigate to project folder in cmd.
 Build the project -> mvn clean install
 Run the application -> mvn spring-boot:run
 Postman Collections -> These are also added to the project please import them into your Postman UI.
+They are present in PostmanCollections.txt file.
 Swagger UI -> Access Swagger UI at http://localhost:8080/swagger-ui/index.html Testing -> Run Tests using Maven : mvn test.